ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 );
 ```

-In this scenario, **txHash** represents the hash of the deployment transaction initiated in the previous step.
-The `waitForTransactionReceipt` API from Viem is utilized to capture the transaction's recipient on the parent chain.
-The `createTokenBridgePrepareTransactionReceipt` API enhances the basic functionality provided by Viem's `waitForTransactionReceipt`, introducing a specialized method named `waitForRetryables` to handle the outcome (in this case, **txReceipt**).
+In this scenario, `txHash` represents the hash of the deployment transaction initiated in the previous step.
+The `waitForTransactionReceipt` API from Viem is used to capture the transaction's recipient on the parent chain.
+The `createTokenBridgePrepareTransactionReceipt` API enhances the basic functionality provided by Viem's `waitForTransactionReceipt`, introducing a specialized method named `waitForRetryables` to handle the outcome (in this case, `txReceipt`).

-By employing the `waitForRetryables` method, one can ascertain the success of Retryable tickets on the parent chain.
+By employing the `waitForRetryables` method, one can ascertain the success of Retryable Tickets on the parent chain.
 Here is how to use this API effectively:

 ```js
 const orbitChainRetryableReceipts = await txReceipt.waitForRetryables({